 Here the circuit (Fig. 2) shows a differential pressure circuit that can accomplish this.
-It consists of an inline air filter with an automatic drain, two relieving type regulators, a double-acting cylinder and a push button, spring returned, 2-position, 3-way directional valve.
+It consists of an inline air filter with an automatic drain, two relieving type regulators, a double-acting cylinder and a push-button, spring returned, 2-position, 3-way directional valve.

 In this circuit, the work portion requires 80 psi (5.5 bar), but little force is needed to retract the cylinder, so it is low pressure.
-To accomplish this, secondary regulator, between the outlet of the primary regulator and the head end port of the cylinder, is set at 20 psi (1.4 bar).
+To accomplish this, a secondary regulator, between the outlet of the primary regulator and the head-end port of the cylinder, is set at 20 psi (1.4 bar).
 It functions as a reduced pressure air spring for the returning piston and some external load.

 However, there’s a potential problem with this circuit.
 If the pressure at the head-end of the pneumatic cylinder exceeds 20 psi (1.4 bar), the cylinder will extend slowly and with reduced force.
-Exhaust air would be forced through the venting port of secondary regulator.
+Exhaust air would be forced through the venting port of the secondary regulator.

 This is because the secondary regulator is continuously supplied by the primary regulator at 80 psi (5.5 bar).
 Moreover, reverse flow through the secondary regulator cannot occur.

-Thus, as during retraction of the cylinder, the quick exhaust shuttle shifts automatically to its exhaust port.
+Thus, as during the retraction of the cylinder, the quick exhaust shuttle shifts automatically to its exhaust port.
 This directs the 20 psi (1.4 bar) required into the head-end of the cylinder.